 - Headaches worsen with a change of neck position and/or posture.

 - Tenderness in the upper part of your neck/ base of your skull.

 - Unilateral (one sided) headache).

 Cervicogenic headaches are extremely common and evidence shows they can respond well to physiotherapy treatment.
 If the information provided in this blog sounds like what you are experiencing, don’t hold back from having an assessment.
 From an assessment a physiotherapist will get started on working towards a solution personalised for YOU!

-If you or anyone you know are suffering from headaches and would like an assessment, give us a call at Generation Physio & Allied Health.
+If you or anyone you know are suffering from headaches and would like an assessment, give us a call at Gen Physio.
 Our physiotherapists are trained to be able to assess various types of headaches and distinguish between them.
 We are mobile and come to your own home to conduct an examination.
 Give us a call on 1300 122 884 to book a consultation today.